Harvey woman dies in car crash, multiple people injured

-GRENTA, La.
-(WGNO) — A car crash claimed the life of a Harvey woman on Saturday, August 5.
+GRETNA, La.
+(WGNO) — A car crash claimed the life of a Harvey woman on Saturday, Aug.
+5.

-According to Sheriff Joseph Lopinto of the Jefferson Parish Sheriff’s Office (JPSO), the crash happened around 1:45 a.m. at the intersection of Destrehan Avenue and Cimwood Drive.
+According to Sheriff Joseph Lopinto of the Jefferson Parish Sheriff’s Office, the crash happened around 1:45 a.m. at the intersection of Destrehan Avenue and Cimwood Drive.

 A routine toxicology sample was taken from both drivers.